-- Department for Education's statutory guidance publications for schools and local authorities, including: - Working Together to Safeguard Children (2018) - Keeping children Safe in Education (2022) - Designated teacher for looked-after and previously looked-after children (2018) - Human Rights Act (1998) and Equality Act (2010), including the Public Sector Equality Duty - Data Protection Act (2018) and UK GDPR - Prevent Duty Guidance (2015) - Derby and Derbyshire Multi-agency Safeguarding Children procedures
+- Department for Education's statutory guidance publications for schools and local authorities, including: - Working Together to Safeguard Children (2018) - Keeping children Safe in Education (June 2023) - Designated teacher for looked-after and previously looked-after children (2018) - Human Rights Act (1998) and Equality Act (2010), including the Public Sector Equality Duty - Data Protection Act (2018) and UK GDPR - Prevent Duty Guidance (2015) - Derby and Derbyshire Multi-agency Safeguarding Children procedures

 Safeguarding is not just about protecting children from deliberate harm, neglect, or failure to act, it relates to broader aspects of care and education.
-This policy therefore complements and supports a range of other school policies, such as, but not exclusively:
+This policy therefore complements and supports a range of other school policies, such as:

-• Children's health and safety and well-being, including their mental health

-- Behaviour policy, including how we engage learners struggling to engage in school, mental health and behaviour, acceptable and non-acceptable behaviours, how we prevent and respond to bullying including cyber bullying, prejudiced based and discriminatory bullying and child-on-child abuse.
-This policy also outlines the school's screening, searching, and confiscating powers and how they will be used safely, proportionately, and appropriately. - Reduced timetables, suspension and permanent exclusion - Use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties - School attendance, including children who runaway or go missing from education, home, or care - Meeting the needs of pupils with medical conditions - Providing first aid - Educational visits - Intimate care and emotional well-being - Online safety, including use of mobile and smart technology, online safety at school and at home and other associated issues, including sharing nudes and semi-nudes, appropriate filtering and monitoring and how children can be kept safe from terrorist and extremist materials - Safer recruitment and selection, including single central record - Staff behaviour (code of conduct), including low level concerns, managing allegations against staff, including supply staff, contractors and volunteers incorporating 'duty to refer' and whistleblowing, acceptable use of technologies/mobile devices, staff/learner relationships and communications, including the use of social media - School security and visitors - Agreement for visiting speakers - SEND annual information report - Relationships education (RE) and health education (physical and mental well-being) - Communications - Complaints procedure - Information sharing - Whistle blowing
+- Children's health and safety and well-being, including their mental health - Behaviour policy, including how we engage learners struggling to engage in school, mental health and behaviour, acceptable and non-acceptable behaviours, how we prevent and respond to bullying including cyber bullying, prejudiced based and discriminatory bullying and child-on-child abuse.
+This policy also outlines the school's screening, searching, and confiscating powers and how they will be used safely, proportionately, and appropriately. - Reduced timetables, suspension, and permanent exclusion - Use of reasonable force/physical intervention, including the increased vulnerability of children with special education needs (SEN) or disabilities and equality duties - School attendance, including children who are absent from education particularly on repeat occasions and/or prolonged periods or go missing from education, home, or care - Meeting the needs of learners with medical conditions - Providing first aid - Educational visits - Intimate care and emotional well-being - Online safety, including use of mobile and smart technology, online safety at school and at home and other associated issues, including sharing nudes and semi-nudes, use of mobile phones/devices in school, appropriate filtering and monitoring, and how children can be kept safe from terrorist and extremist materials - Safer recruitment and selection, including single central record - Staff behaviour (code of conduct), including low level concerns, managing allegations against staff, including supply staff, contractors and volunteers incorporating 'duty to refer' and whistleblowing, acceptable use of technologies/mobile devices, staff/learner relationships and communications, including the use of social media - School security and visitors - Agreement for visiting speakers - SEND annual information report - Relationships education (RE) and health education (physical and mental well-being) - Communications - Complaints procedure - Information sharing - Whistleblowing